mlmorg/backbone.canal/README.md

 Any method that exists on a router can be called using `router.go()`, passing the name of the method as the first argument.
 If the method has an associated URL route, the browser URL will change accordingly.
-Pass any route parameters or query paramters in a hash as the second argument to the method.
-The parameters will be parsed and placed accordingly.
-Using the example above, we could navigate to it, like so:
+Pass any route parameters or query paramters in a hash as the second argument to the method and the parameters will be parsed and placed in their respective parts.
+We could navigate to the example route above, like so:

 ``` javascript
 router.go('contact', { id: '123', action: 'edit' });